 Business in China is a fast developing target.
 To succeed, you have no choice but to understand Chinese market, business culture and way.
-You must find a capable village head, who is able to develop emotional bond to enact your Chinese for results.
+Chinese work for a person, not for a company.
+You need to find a capable Village Head who is able to develop emotional bond to enact your Chinese for results.

 You can go meetings with Chinese and introduce what's in your mind and what outcome you would like to have, to catch reaction.
-But learn to trust your Chinese collegues when they analyze situation and Chinese behavior, or China market.
+But learn to trust your Chinese collegues when they analyse the situation and Chinese business behavior, or China market.

 China is reforming and new product requirements arise.
 Your Chinese competitors know this and make fast adaptation.
 If product modifications are proposed for fit and match, take it seriously or loose the opportunity.
-In China, speed is essential.
+In China, speed is essential in your reply.

 Within Chinese business environment your Chinese team can become as efficient in bringing results as your European or U.S. team in their domestic environments.
-But you need to listen, estimate and empower.
+But you need to listen, estimate, empower and reward.

 Foreigners want speed.
 But slowest actors in Chinese business often are foreigners who want rotate decisions via headquarters in Hong Kong, Singapore, U.S. or Europe.
 HQs abroad seldom understand about Chinese culture, business realities, or need for speed.
 HQs which is not able to make decision in Chinese rhythm, loose the opportunity.
 Winning by empowerment is possible.